leandcesar/cv/README.md

-# Resume
+# CV

-A modern, minimalist, and responsive personal website for showcasing your resume.
+A modern, minimalist, and responsive personal website for showcasing your CV/resume.

 [Live Demo](https://leandcesar.vercel.app).